Vaste92/bellagio_omxcore/README.md

 bellagio_omxcore
 ================

-omx source from Sony for kumquat, with no modifications at all!
+Android Gingerbread 2.3.7 OMX source from Sony for kumquat, with no modifications at all!